History of Chechnya: Post-conquest

 As Chechens fled and were deported to Turkey, Terek Cossacks and Armenians settled in Chechnya.
 The presence of Cossacks in particular was resented deeply by the Chechens.
 Alongside another Russo-Turkish War, the 1877 "Lesser Gazavat" saw the 22-year-old Vainakh imam Ali Bek-Haji rise alongside a rebellion of Avars under Haji Mohammed in Daghestan.
-The main Chechen force was dispersed by Russian heavy artillery at Mayrtup on May 3 and the leadership was surrounded by November.
+The main Chechen force was dispersed by Russian heavy artillery at Mayrtup on 3 May and the leadership was surrounded by November.
 In December, Ali Bek-Haji and his naibs surrendered upon Russian promises of amnesty but 23 of the 28 were hanged by March 1878.
 Georgian scholar George Anchabadze noted that this coincided with a major Abkhazian revolt, and is comparable to various earlier mass revolts in the South Caucasus by Georgians, Abkhaz, Transcaucasian Avars, Azeris, Talysh, and Lezghins.
 All these revolts drew their force from the mass opposition of the population to the brutality and exploitation of Russian colonialist rule (even among peoples like Georgians, Azeris and Talysh who had originally been incorporated relatively easily), and used similar guerrilla tactics.
-In the aftermath of the uprising, however, many Chechens were dispossessed or exiled to Siberia in favor of local collaborators such as the Cossacks.
+In the aftermath of the uprising, however, a number of Chechens were dispossessed or exiled to Siberia in favor of local collaborators such as the Cossacks.
 They subsequently abandoned open gazavat ("jihad") until the 1917 revolutions.

 By the end of the 19th century, major oil deposits were discovered around Grozny (1893) which along with the arrival of the railroad (early 1890s), brought economic prosperity to the region (then administered as part of the Terek Oblast) for the oil-mining Russian colonists.
 The immigration of colonists from Russia brought about a three-way distinction between Chechens and Ingush on one hand, Cossacks on a second, and "other-towners" (inogorodtsy), namely Russians and Ukrainians, who came to work as laborers.
 A debatable fourth group, including Armenian bankers and richer Russians, and even some rich Chechens (such as Chermoev), arose later.

 Emergence of European-styled nationalism

 During the late 1860s and 1870s (just 10 years after the incorporation of Chechnya into the Tsarist Empire), the Chechens underwent a national reawakening in the European sense of the term.
 The conflict with Russia and its final incorporation into the empire, however, brought about the formation of a modern, European, nationalist identity of Chechens, though it ironically solidified their separation, mainly over politics, from the Ingush.
 The nation was held to be all-important, trumping religion, political belief, or any other such distinction.

 In 1870, Chakh Akhiev wrote a compilation of Chechen and Ingush fairy tales (called "Chechen fairytales").
 In 1872, Umalat Laudaev, an early Chechen nationalist, recorded the contemporary customs of the Chechens.
 Following in his footsteps, Chakh Akhiev did the same for their "brothers", the Ingush, the following year.

 Other notable early Chechen nationalists included Akhmetkhan, Ibraghim Sarakayev, Ismail Mutushev.
 Later imperial Chechen nationalists include the five Sheripov brothers, among others.
-Among these, Sarakayev, Mutushev.
 Akhmetkhan and Danilbek Sheripov were notably democratic-minded writers, while Danilbek's younger brother, Aslanbek, would adopt communism.